 supports the Queer Tango community around the world in developing critical ideas, stimulating debate and resources about how and why Queer Tango is danced.
 We encourage the queer tango movement to reflect on itself and hope to draw together and give voice to both queer tango academics, activists and dancers.
 We also work on reducing the “Spanish-English” language and cultural divide in Queer Tango.

 It started as the Queer Tango Book Project founded by Birthe Havmoeller in 2013 and as our ideas grew we decided that it was time to re-named the website: The Queer Tango Project in 2015.
-The Queer Tango Project Team are Olaya Aramo (ES), Ray Batchelor (UK) and Birthe Havmoeller (DK).
+The editors are Olaya Aramo (ES), Ray Batchelor (UK) and Birthe Havmoeller (DK).

 The Queer Tango Project’s current activities:

 We publish free eBooks about queer tango.
 Go the Free Books to see our publications.

 We have created a Queer Tango blog where we share Queer Tango videos, articles and pieces of news about Queer Tango events.
 If you have materials which you would like us to share at the blog, do write to us.

 The Queer Tango Image Archive

 The Queer Tango Image Archive is a digital collection of historical, pre-1995, images which relate to the themes and issues touched on by Queer Tango.
 The curator is Ray Batchelor.
 The Archive provide a virtual space where these historical images can be seen in one place.
 The Archive is our first satelite project.

 The Queer Tango Conversation at facebook